 Gillian is a member of the editorial boards of the Industrial Law Journal and Public Law.

-Gillian accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.
+Gillian is regulated by the Bar Standards Board and accepts instructions under Standard Contractual Terms, details of which can be found here.